lucasmodrich/lucasmodrich.github.io/_posts/2008-05-28-london-calling.md

 The very first thing that hit us ws the smell of fried food - the train station was full of it.
 I was an unfortunately familiar smell - one that we haven't come across for the last 7 weeks.

-We had no idea where we were and where things were in realtion to us (no, we hadn't done our homework again!).
+We had no idea where we were and where things were in relation to us (no, we hadn't done our homework again!).
 Wandering the streets we stumbled on a sign pointing to Hyde Park - where we managed to spend th rest of the afternoon.

 We found our way back to Paddington station (and saw Princess Ann getting into a huge Bentley), grabbed our packs (and quickly remembered how heavy they were), and caught th train to Elouise's place in Fulham - a reasonably easy experience.